kellylyq/mba_data_decisions/Real-Estate---R.md

 > How might you use your model to identify investment opportunities in
 > the current housing market in your city?

+-   Idea \#1: If we plot the linear equation that comes from the linear regression, we can focus our attention on those outliers, which are under the line, and check why those houses differ from the price predictions of the model.
+If we cannot find a logical explanation, we can assume that these specific outliers are undervalued.
+We could buy that house and sell it for a profit.
+-   Idea \#2: You could find information about houses that were sold a few years ago and use this information to review their current value.
+After you do that, you can offer to buy the house at a cheaper price than the one that the regression suggests, and then you could sell it for a profit.

 ##### Problem 8